zwwxw/ionic-docs/src/pages/appflow/tutorial/ios.md

 Once you have an Apple developer account, follow the guide on [Generating iOS credentials](https://ionicframework.com/docs/appflow/package/credentials#ios-credentials).

-Then, with a certificate and provisioning profile created, you can set up a new security profile in Appflow.
+Then, with a certificate and provisioning profile created, you can set up a new Signing Certificate in Appflow.

-## Creating a security profile in Appflow
+## Creating a Signing Certificate in Appflow

-Security Profiles securely store your credentials so you can easily reference them when building your app in the cloud.
-After you have generated your Security Profile, you must upload it to Ionic Appflow.
+Signing Certificates securely store your credentials so you can easily reference them when building your app in the cloud.
+After you have generated your Signing Certificate, you must upload it to Ionic Appflow.

 To upload your security credentials: